rohit12crj/Study-Notes/Terraform/notes.md

 Terraform state got corrupted - what will you do?

-How do you manage Terraform provider versioning?

-How would you provision infra across 10 AWS regions simultaneously?

-What to do when your Terraform state file becomes too large?

 Terraform plan shows destroy + recreate for a critical DB- how to prevent downtime?

 Your Terraform apply succeeded, but some resources are not behaving as expected.
 How do you debug?
 Your Terraform state file is getting too large.
 How do you manage it?

 How do you run Terraform safely in CI/CD pipelines?

-A team needs to provision infra in 10 AWS regions simultaneously.
-How do you structure it?

 You want faster Terraform runs in large projects.
 What optimizations would you apply?